radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 The view(s) is now in the persistent cache.
 Queries are handled locally by RadiantOne and are no longer sent to the backend data source(s).
 Real-time cache refresh has been configured.
 For information about properties associated with persistent cache, please see [Persistent Cache Properties](#managing-cache-properties).

-## Configuring Periodic Refresh
+## Configuring Persistent Cache with Periodic Refresh

-Review the section on [periodically refreshing the cache](#periodic-refresh) to ensure the persistent cache is updated to match your needs.
+Review the section on [periodically refreshing the cache](#options-for-refreshing-the-persistent-cache) to ensure the persistent cache is updated to match your needs.
 If you plan on refreshing the cache image periodically on a defined schedule, this would be the appropriate cache configuration option.

-To configure persistent cache with Periodic refresh:
+To configure persistent cache with periodic refresh:

-1. Go to the Setup > Directory Namespace > Namespace Design.
+1. From the Control Panel, go to Setup > Directory Namespace > Namespace Design.

 2. Select the root naming context that contains the identity view that requires cache.